ExecutionLLC/gen-bs/README.md

     npm run db:create

 Now, it should be filled with default values, such as samples and views.
-To do that, execute the following command:
+To do that, run:

     npm run defaults:import